marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/readme.md

-# Practical Application Assigment 5.1: Will the Customer Accept the Coupon?
+# Practical Application Assignment 5.1: Will the Customer Accept the Coupon?

 ## Overview:
-This repository contains an data analysis performed by Marco A. Godoy as part of the Practical Application Assigment for the UC Berkley Professional Certificate in ML/AI Program 2023.
+This repository contains an data analysis performed by Marco A. Godoy as part of the Practical Application Assignment 5.1 for the UC Berkeley Professional Certificate in ML/AI Program 2023.

-For a link to the Jupyter Notebook, please click here: https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/blob/main/prompt.ipynb
+For a link to the Jupyter Notebook, please click here: <br/>
+https://github.com/marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/blob/main/prompt.ipynb

-Contact Information:
+Contact Information:<br/>
 https://www.linkedin.com/in/marco-antonio-godoy

 ## Data: